Burbano-Lab/wheat-clonal-linage/03_Recombination_Analyses.md

 done
 ```

-With the formatted pseudo-fasta files, we proceeded to run *RminCutter*
+We used the formatted pseudo-fasta files as input for *RminCutter*
 ```bash
 # The following loop will run RminCutter on a given cluster of samples per chromosome
 for chr in {1..8}; do
     perl RminCutter.pl -g -i $cluster.Chr$chr.fasta
 done
 ```
-The output consists on different fasta files corresponding to regions where no four-gamete test violations are present.
+The output consists of multiple fasta files that correspond to genomic regions without violations of the four-gamete test.